Code-Institute-Submissions/MS1-8MegStick/README.md

 ### The Artists Page

-Beneath the navigation bar which is common to all of the pages the artists page will contain a section on each artist.
+Beneath the navigation bar which is common to all of the pages the Artists page will contain a section on each artist.
 This progresses down the page in alphabetical order.
 Each artist section contains:

 - Artist name